|

 Metabolism is the entrance of material and energy into the system which transforms them by chemical processes into its own internal constituents (34), (35).
 Waste products are also produced and eventually leave the system (42),(59).
 It follows directly from this criterion that viruses are not living because viruses have no metabolism of their own (19), (32), (37), (38), (47), (49), (53) although they can evolve (see figure below).

 - GK: Possible exceptions: (16).
 Bacteria can be in a temporary dormant state called microbial cyst.
 An endospore is a stripped-down, dormant, tough, and non-reproductive structure produced by some bacteria; endospores can survive without nutrients (65).
 Dry Baker's yeast maybe an example of an organism without metabolism.
 Cryptobiosis is is a metabolic state of life entered by an organism in response to adverse environmental conditions such as desiccation, freezing, and oxygen deficiency (66).
 It does not contradict the definition of life, because every entity in cryptobiosis was a living entity before the cryptobiotic state.
 Seeds do not have metabolism, but are 'dormant life' (31), just like spore-like persister cells (33) and the frozen woodfrog (55).
 Animals in hibernation hardly have metabolism (62).
-Similarily, many animals have diapause (63) or torpor.
+Similarly, many animals have diapause (63) or torpor.
 Why must a living system have metabolism?
 (48)

 - A living system must be inherently stable